automl/learna_tools/README.md

 ```
 liblearna --input_file examples/rri_design.input --rri_design --rri_threshold 10 --min_length 50 --max_length 60
 ```
-This will use the example design space without any restrictions (unconstrained design space in our ISMB submission) with the default target mRNA.
+This will use the example design space without any restrictions (unconstrained design space in our paper) with the default target mRNA.
 However, you can use a new target via the `--rri_target` option, followed by the target sequence.
 The `--rri_threshold` parameter allows to set a threshold for the reported canidates.
 We use positive numbers here, because the threshold is based on the reward of libLEARNA, however, since we are optimizing for energy, the actual threshold from our example corresponds to an energy threshold of -10.